Care tips – Open mossariums

-Spray water onto moss daily.
-Ensure moss always feel damp when you touch it.
+Spray water onto moss daily using a spray bottle, and ensure moss always feel damp and moist when you touch it.

-Ensure soil is always moist.
-Spraying may not be sufficient so you can pour water using a tablespoon or a watering bottle.
+If spraying is not sufficient, you can pour water using a tablespoon or a squirt bottle.

-On days when you’re unable to water it daily, e.g. when you go overseas, use a cling wrap to cover the opening, so moisture can be trapped inside.
+On days when you’re unable to water it for more than 2 days, e.g. when you go overseas, use a cling wrap to cover the opening, so moisture can be trapped inside:

-Place the mossarium under indirect sunlight, or within 6 inches under a grow light at least 2 hours a day.
+Place the mossarium under indirect sunlight e.g. next to a window, or within 6 inches under a grow light 2-5 hours a day.

 Moss reproduces via spores.
 Spore capsules will grow in a stalk.
 When ripen, the caps of the capsules open and spores are dispersed by wind.